cltc-berkeley/c3ec/markdown/index.md

 ___

-# **The Citizen Clinic Cybersecurity Education Center**

-The Citizen Clinic Cybersecurity Education Center is designed to share basic cybersecurity resources for civil society organizations, and to inform other academic institutions that may be interested in adopting the clinic model.
+The **Citizen Clinic Cybersecurity Education Center** is designed to share basic cybersecurity resources for civil society organizations, and to inform other academic institutions that may be interested in adopting the clinic model.

 If you are an organization interested in partnering with Citizen Clinic, please visit https://cltc.berkeley.edu/about-us/citizen-clinic/.